Asif116/Word-Count-checker/README.md

 # Word-Count-checker
 ✨ Simple Word Count Checker ✨
-This is a straightforward Word Count Checker built using HTML, CSS, and JavaScript. 📝
+This is a straightforward Word Count Checker built using HTML, CSS, and JavaScript.

-Features:
+📝Features:
 🖋️ Counts the total number of words in the input text.
 📜 Displays the total number of characters (including spaces).
 ⚡ Provides real-time updates as you type.